- Home

 Wills has proven reiteratively over his four years in the league that he’s a below average tackle, which wouldn’t even necessarily be that big of a problem — not everyone lives up to a top ten draft billing.
 The larger issue is that he’s being paid as a much above average tackle.

-Ever since Cleveland’s brass exercised Wills’ fifth-year option for the 2024 season, it was written in stone that he’d be paid in the top ten range of NFL left tackles, with the money ($14.175 million) being fully guaranteed more than a year in advance despite never being a top 50 tackle in the three seasons he’d been in the league to that point.
+Ever since Cleveland’s brass exercised Wills’ fifth-year option for the 2024 season, it was written in stone that he’d be paid in the top 10 range of NFL left tackles, with the money ($14.175 million) being fully guaranteed more than a year in advance despite never being a top 50 tackle in the three seasons he’d been in the league to that point.

 It’s pecuniarily irresponsible to tie the financial health of the franchise to someone whom they wish would prove them right for drafting where they did.
 Successful organizations pay players for what they’ve already done in the NFL, not what they hope someone can eventually become.
 This is why the rookie wage scale was adopted in 2011.

 Bakhtiari’s been graded in the top 50 by PFF every year since being drafted in 2013.
 He’s been top 15 each of the last six full seasons he’s played, including thrice being the second best tackle in football.
-Two of the past eight years over that span were interrupted by knee injuries: an ACL caused him to miss most of 2021 and his 2023 ended with a decision to have surgery to fix a cartilage issue.
+Two of the past eight years over that span were interrupted by knee injuries: An ACL caused him to miss most of 2021 and his 2023 ended with a decision to have surgery to fix a cartilage issue.

 Bakhtiari was graded 12th out of 81 tackles for 2022 with a stellar 87.8 pass blocking mark.
 Wills’ best career finish was 52 out of 83 in 2021 and was predictably having his worst year in 2023 when his money for the following campaign had already been guaranteed.
 He’s never strung together more than four consecutive above average outings as a professional.